wttech/aemc/README.md

 sh aemw version
 ```

-Project initialization comes with ready-to-use tasks which are aggregating one or many AEM CLI commands into useful procedures.
+Project initialization comes with ready-to-use tasks powered by [Task tool](https://taskfile.dev/) which are aggregating one or many AEM Compose CLI commands into useful procedures.
 To list all available tasks, run:

 ```shell